cloudestuary/docker-wordpress/README.md

 # docker-wordpress
 Wordpress docker image for CloudEstuary.com

-This image based on odiccial wordpress image but php-fpm by default.
+This image based on official wordpress image, but `php-fpm` by default.

 Plus it supprots `MAX_UPLOAD_FILE_SIZE` variable to adjust php configuration.